 Effectiveness in Preventing Pregnancy

-Clinic Visit Required
+Office Visit Required

 - Yes, only a health care provider can give a woman the birth control shot

-Advantages of the birth control sho
+What is the birth control shot?

 Drawbacks of the birth control shot